zq99/DataAccessLayerJDBC/README.md

 This project is a basic example of how to create a Data Access Layer in Java that interacts with SQL Server using JDBC.

-The project has its own object model to retrieve data, so it converts to the ResultSet object to a custom DataTable object.
+The project has its own object model (DataTable) to retrieve data from SQL Server.

-This DataTable object can then be used in applications, without having to persist a connection with the database or use the data immediately whilst a connection is open.
+This DataTable object can then be used in applications, without having to persist a connection with the database.

 ## Requirements